 [NOTE:] I’ve had readers tell me that using Daiya dairy-free cheese and dairy-free cream cheese works in this recipe.
 Readers have also told me that they have had success with using a flax egg for an egg-free recipe.
 I have NOT personally tested these ingredients.

-- 1 1/2 cup part-skim shredded mozzarella cheese
+- 1 1/2 cup part-skim shredded mozzarella cheese (about 6 ounces)

 - 2 ounces full-fat cream cheese, cut into pieces